-Best practice for safe participation in airdrops
+Best practices for safe participation in airdrops

-Why to be careful?
+Why be careful?

-Scammers in crypto world are everywhere.
+Scammers in the crypto world are everywhere.
 This is no news.
-You may ask a question, if airdrops are free coins (tokens) what is there to be worried about?
+You may ask a question if airdrops are free coins (tokens) what is there to be worried about?
 Well, technically, they are not free tokens.
 There is no free lunch.
 Blockchain projects are dropping coins for user actions, they want your attention, they want you to join their social media in most cases.
 And that takes time.
-One of our concurrent airdrop website has made a scam airdrop to collect users on Telegram and Twitter, just to rename group/Twitter profile after it.
+One of our concurrent airdrop websites has made a scam airdrop to collect users on Telegram and Twitter, just to rename group/Twitter profile after it.
 You will not be happy to find that out, right.
-But more dangerous is when your personal data is compromised.
-That is when the trouble can start.
+But more dangerous is when your data is compromised.
+That is when trouble can start.

 1. Be aware of the KYC airdrops

 Personal information on the dark web can be sold for $20 or more.
 Now you can see where scammers find motivation.
-In combination of your wallet address that you have to provide, sharing this information can be very dangerous.
-You will have to do your own research and validate if it is safe to do the KYC.
-In these kinds of airdrops is advisable to read whitepapers, check team section on the website, find project reviews on the net and if there is no scam warnings make a decision if you want to do KYC.
+In a combination of your wallet address that you have to provide, sharing this information can be very dangerous.
+You will have to do your research and validate if it is safe to do the KYC.
+In these kinds of airdrops is advisable to read whitepapers, check the team section on the website, find project reviews on the net and if there are no scam warnings make a decision if you want to do KYC.
 The danger is not only if the airdrop itself is a scam, but also with the data leak of the fully legit project.

 2. Never share a private key